Ansh68/WeTube/README.md

 # 🎥 WeTube
-### Built a YouTube-inspired video-sharing platform with social features, such as a tweet-style post system and user dashboards.The frontend is built using react and backend is powered by Node.js.
-It's a complete MERN application.
+### Built a full-stack video streaming web application inspired by YouTube, featuring user authentication, video upload and playback, real-time comments, likes/dislikes, subscriptions, and channel profiles.
+Implemented state management with Redux and RESTful APIs for seamless user interaction and data handling.

 ## 🚀 Features
-- Developed core features including video upload, playback, user authentication, and user-friendly UI.
+- Developed core features including video upload, playback, user authentication, and user-friendly UI
-- Implemented a tweet-style feature allowing users to post short messages, promoting interaction.
-- Created a dynamic dashboard to display user activity, stats, and media uploads.
-- Integrated history tracking, liked videos section, and subscribed channels for personalized user experience.
+- Integrated history tracking and subscribed channels for personalized user experience.
 - Used Cloudinary for media storage and Postman for API testing to ensure seamless integration.
 - Designed a responsive, mobile-first layout using Tailwind CSS, ensuring compatibility across devices.
 - Utilized Redux for efficient state management across the application.